 Morocco, for instance, severed its diplomatic ties with Iran in 2009, accusing it of seeking "to change the religious foundations of the Kingdom" and of "intolerable interference in the internal affairs of the Kingdom."
+Morocco and Iran restored diplomatic relations in 2014, only to sever them again in 2018, as the Moroccan government accused Iran of supporting the Polisario Front insurgency through Hezbollah.
 Gambia cut off ties with Iran in 2010 following the foiled attempt to smuggle sophisticated arms to anti-Senegalese rebels operating in its territory.
 Sudan, which had developed a strategic partnership with Iran on the shared basis of withstanding international isolation campaigns, broke off ties in 2016 at Saudi Arabia's directive after Iranian protesters attacked the Saudi embassy in Tehran following the Kingdom's execution of a radical Shi'a cleric.
 Somalia, Djibouti, and Comoros also sided with Riyadh in the dispute and cut off ties to Iran as well.